-“Cultures around the world organize stars into constellations, or asterisms, and these groupings are often considered to be arbitrary and culture specific,” wrote the authors of a recent paper published in Psychological Science.
+“Cultures around the world organize stars into constellations or asterisms, and these groupings are often considered to be arbitrary and culture-specific,” wrote the authors of a recent paper published in Psychological Science.
 “Yet there are striking similarities in asterisms across cultures, and groupings such as Orion, the Big Dipper, the Pleiades and the Southern Cross are widely recognized across many different cultures.”

 Many ancient cultures interpreted this collection of stars as a bull.
 Some researchers even believe that cave paintings in France dating to 17,000 years ago may have shown the constellation.
 In a Greek myth, the constellation recalls how Europa, the daughter of a Phoenician king, climbed on the back of an imposing bull who turned out to be Zeus.
 Zeus then flew off to Crete with Europa on his back.

 2. The Big Dipper

-The idea of the Big Dipper may be a little more modern, at least the way it’s talked about in North America, though the origins of that interpretation are uncertain.
-The constellation may have had a similar meaning in ancient China, where it was significant at least 2,000 years ago, when it showed up in carvings.
+The idea of the Big Dipper may be a little more modern, at least in the way it’s talked about in North America, though the origins of that interpretation are uncertain.
+The constellation may have had a similar meaning in ancient China, where it was significant at least 2,000 years ago when it showed up in carvings.

 Several ancient cultures know this cluster of stars as the “Seven Sisters,” “Seven Maidens” or other similar names.
-But while usually only six stars are visible to many people, the group actually has as many as 12 visible to the naked eye in a very dark area.
+But while usually, only six or seven stars are visible to many people, the group actually has as many as 12 visible to the naked eye in a very dark area.
 In ancient Greece, the name Pleiades refers to the seven daughters of Atlas, the Titan god.
 In Indian myths, the seven stars represent important sages.

-Ancient Egyptians believe the three stars of Orion’s belt were the place where the god Osiris’ soul resided while the Arabs saw the whole constellation as a giant.
-Some fringe theories even held that the Egyptian pyramids at Giza are aligned with the positioning of the stars in Orion’s belt, though most scholars are skeptical about this idea.
-In Spanish-speaking cultures, the three stars that make up the belt are often called the Three Marias, a biblical allusion.
+Ancient Egyptians believe the three stars of Orion’s belt were the place where the god Osiris’ soul resided, while the Arabs saw the whole constellation as a giant.
+Some fringe theories even held that the Egyptian pyramids at Giza are aligned with the positioning of the stars in Orion’s belt, though most scholars are skeptical of this idea.
+In Spanish-speaking cultures, the three stars that make up the belt are often called the Las Tres Marias (the three Marys), a biblical allusion.